-In preparing recommendations and action documents, the analyst must use professional and courteous language and refer to deficiencies in a record or decision on the basis of objective criteria.
-The analyst will not use language that may be emotionally charged, provocative, or offensive.
-The analyst shall omit personal reactions to any facet of a claimant's life, personality, impairments, behavior, etc., or to the ALJ's conduct.
+In preparing recommendations and action documents, the analyst must use professional and courteous language, referring to any deficiencies in the record or decision using objective criteria.
+The analyst must not use language that may be emotionally charged, provocative, or offensive.
+The analyst must not base his or her analysis on, or include in the analysis, any personal observations about any aspect of a claimant's life, personality, impairments, or behavior.

 Further, the analyst will not include personal opinions regarding an administrative law judge's (ALJ) conduct in the analysis or action document.
 Rather, when appropriate, the analyst will follow the procedures in HALLEX I-3-1-25 regarding allegations of unfairness, prejudice, partiality, bias, misconduct, or discrimination by ALJs, or HALLEX I-3-1-13 when there is a possible policy or procedure issue that may warrant a referral.

 C. Signature Rules